How Long Does Alcohol Stay in Your System? What You Need to Know

 Individuals suffering from AUD may avoid social situations that do not involve alcohol, preferring to be in situations where drinking is more accepted or encouraged.

-Alcohol Addiction: Is it Truly Addictive?
+Alcohol Addiction: Is It Truly Addictive?

 Alcohol is considered an addictive substance because of its effect on the brain's reward system.
 When alcohol is consumed, it causes the release of neurotransmitters related to pleasure and reward.
 This surge in dopamine encourages the brain's need for more alcohol, resulting in an endless cycle of drinking.